jries/SMAP/LocMoFit/docs/start.md

 ## Requirements
 Requirements differ according to the two following scenarios:
 ### Running in MATLAB environments (with/without SMAP)
 1. MATLAB 2022a (optional) and newer.
-Toolboxes: Optimization, Image processing, Curve fitting, Statistics, Machine Learning, and Global optimization.
+Toolboxes: Optimization, Image processing, Curve fitting, Statistics, Machine Learning, and Global Optimization.
 2. Mac or Windows.
 3. SMAP (optional but highly recommended).

 ### Running in the stand-alone version of SMAP
 1. Mac or Windows.

-2. Stand-alone version of SMAP (can be downloaded from [here](https://www.embl.de/download/ries/SMAPCompiled/)
+2. The stand-alone version of SMAP (can be downloaded from [here](https://www.embl.de/download/ries/SMAPCompiled/)
 	:::{Note}
 	The stand-alone version requires no MATLAB license but is limited in extendibility.
 Installation notes can be downloaded [here](https://www.embl.de/download/ries/SMAPCompiled/Installation_notes_SMAP_compiled.rtf).
 	:::